chrismile/HexVolumeRenderer/replicability/README.md

 - Ubuntu 16.04 and Ubuntu 20.04
 - Windows 10 using MSYS2

+## Hardware

+So far, the program was only tested using GPUs from NVIDIA.

 ## Build Process on Ubuntu

 Please execute the script `setup.sh` in this folder on the command line.
 It will compile and install all requirements,